apollographql/graphql-tag/README.md

 ### Babel preprocessing

-GraphQL queries can be compiled at the build time using [babel-plugin-graphql-tag](https://github.com/gajus/babel-plugin-graphql-tag).
-Pre-compiling the queries decreases the script initialization time and reduces the bundle size.
+GraphQL queries can be compiled at build time using [babel-plugin-graphql-tag](https://github.com/gajus/babel-plugin-graphql-tag).
+Pre-compiling queries decreases the script initialization time and reduces the bundle size by potentially removing the need for `graphql-tag` at runtime.

 ### Webpack preprocessing